LeeT27/learningVerilog/README.md

 - **5-bit selectors** to select register addresses for reading and writing
 - **Toggle `reg_write`** to control when to write
 - Learned sequential vs combinational logic
-  - Combinational responds to inputs immediately
+  - Combinational: Output always depends on current inputs - any change in the input is immediately reflected in the output
-  - Sequential uses current inputs and past states to determine outputs, storing informtion across clock cycles
+  - Sequential: Output depends on past states and every clock edge takes the current input
   - Used `always @(posedge clk)` to run inner code every rising clock edge
   - Non-blocking assignment (`<=`) so that the inner code occurs in order of the lines, preventing unintended incorreect assignments
 - Prevented writing in register `0`